stlink-org/stlink/README.md

 Two different transport layers are used:

 * STLINKv1 uses SCSI passthru commands over USB
-* STLINKv2 uses raw USB commands.
+* STLINKv2 and STLINKv2-1 (seen on nucleo boards) uses raw USB commands.

 ## Installation

 Currently there are no binaries for Windows available (see issue [#166](https://github.com/texane/stlink/issues/166)).
- It is known to compile and work with MinGW/Cygwin.
+ It is known to compile and work with MinGW(64)/Cygwin environment.
+Building with Visual Studio is not supported because the project uses POSIX APIs and probably will never change.

-For Debian Linux based distributions there is also no package available in the standard repositories so you need to compile yourself.
+For Debian Linux based distributions there is no package available in the standard repositories so you need to install [from source](doc/compiling.md) yourself.

 Arch Linux users can install from the [repository](https://www.archlinux.org/packages/community/x86_64/stlink)